-In October, the USS Constitution Museum hosted a reunion of Constitution crew that had participated in sailing the ship to Marblehead, MA for her 200th anniversary in 1997.
-That event 20 years ago, was the last time Constitution left Boston harbor.
+In October 2017, the USS Constitution Museum hosted a reunion of Constitution crew who had participated in sailing the ship to Marblehead, Massachusetts, for its 200th anniversary in 1997.
+That event 20 years ago was the last time Constitution left Boston harbor.
 The voyage followed a four-year restoration that had strengthened the hull enough to allow consideration of sailing the ship, something that had not been done since the 1880s.

 First Lieutenant Peter Turner’s Watch Quarter and Station bill from 1839 provides a window into what it takes to actively sail a ship with such a large rig, and helps explain why it was considered such a substantive undertaking in 1997.
+Comparing Turner’s bill to the Watch Quarter and Station bill created for the 1997 sail highlights the challenges the modern crew faced.
 Turner had 450 sailors to distribute to different sail-handling tasks.
-While the 1997 crew was going to set far fewer sails under much more controlled conditions, they had only about 110 crew to do it, and none of them had the experience or skills that were common to Constitution’s 19th-century crew.
+While the 1997 crew was going to set far fewer sails under much more controlled conditions, they had only about 120 crew to do it, and none of them had the experience or skills that were common to Constitution’s 19th-century crew.

-“We didn’t know how to sail a ship like this,” 1997 Commanding Officer CDR Michael Beck recalled in an oral history recorded during the recent reunion.
+“We didn’t know how to sail a ship like this,” CDR Michael Beck recalled in an oral history recorded during the recent reunion.
 “We were tour guides.”

-Beck said he recognized that the ship’s success in her career as an active warship had depended on captains who “were not only competent but they trained the crew to a level of professionalism that outgunned and defeated every foe.”
+Beck said he recognized that the ship’s success as an active warship had depended on captains who “were not only competent but they trained the crew to a level of professionalism that outgunned and defeated every foe.”

-To train his crew in the necessary tasks, Beck enlisted the support of the USCG’s sail training ship Eagle and the privately-run tall ship Bounty.
-To ensure that the crew could complete their tasks effectively underway, Beck and his senior officers organized the crew into teams similar to those of the the 19th century, only much smaller.
+To train his crew in the necessary tasks, Beck enlisted the support of the United States Coast Guard (USCG)’s sail training ship Eagle and the privately-run tall ship Bounty.
+To ensure that the crew could complete their tasks effectively underway, Beck and his senior officers organized the crew into teams similar to those of the 19th century, only much smaller.

-During Constitution’s active sailing career, the crew was largely divided into two watches, designated “Starboard” and “Larboard”.
-The watches took turns operating the ship around the clock when she was under sail.
+During Constitution’s active sailing career, the crew was largely divided into two watches, designated “Starboard” and “Larboard.”
+The watches took turns operating the ship around the clock when it was under sail.
 In any situation in which more than the working watch were required, all hands could be called.
-A number of crew members who performed specific roles on board, such as carpenter, cook, surgeon, were exempted from standing a watch (and thus known as “Idlers”), but could also be called in time of need.
+A number of crew members who performed specific roles on board — such as carpenter, cook, and surgeon — were exempted from standing a watch (and thus known as “Idlers”), but could also be called in time of need.
 In battle, the entire crew were called to quarters and a different system of assignments were implemented.

 For basic sailing operations, each watch was sub-divided into six teams or stations, with each team generally responsible for handling sails and tasks around a specific area of the ship.
 The Marines on board could also be assigned to sailing tasks, and the warrant officers were also broken up by watch.

 The sheer numbers of crew assigned to each station and to specific tasks at each station demonstrates just how much physical labor was required to safely harness enough wind to make the ship move effectively.
-For example, 40 crew were assigned just to manning the main topsail yard, twice as many as were available for the same task on the ’97 sail.
+For example, as many as 40 crew were assigned just to manning the main topsail yard.

 1839 Crew Station assignments